sambi-dev/sambi/apps/web/README.md

-# sambi.dev Web App
+# Yo CXO Web App

-Welcome to the sambi.dev web app, the digital face of our un-agency!
-This app is part of the larger sambi Turborepo, where we showcase our work, share our stories, and connect with like-minded folks.
+Welcome to the Yo CXO web app, the digital face of our un-agency!
+This app is part of the larger Yo CXO Turborepo, where we showcase our work, share our stories, and connect with like-minded folks.

 ## Built on the Shoulders of Giants